Skip to Main Content

 • The purpose of blogs, articles, or similar content published by companies is not to share impartial information, even though the authors may work in expert roles within the company.
 The target audience for these publications is potential customers, and their purpose is to market the company’s services.

-Are you digitally literate in your everyday life?
+Are you digitally literate in everyday life?

 • Are you able to critically evaluate the information you encounter in digital environments?
 Can you recognize different forms of information manipulation?